hawk-knight/LAMP_UbuntuSERVER_20_04-Installation-Guide/README.md

 # LAMP_UbuntuSERVER_20_04-Installation-Guide
-# How to install Apache MariaDB php and phpmyadmin Server on Ubutu Server 20.04LTS
+# How to install Apache MariaDB php and phpmyadmin Server on Ubutu Server 20.04LTSCancel Changes

 ## By Tawan Phurat 15 June 2020